 A downtown boom adds to Tucson’s rich culture and natural landscape.
 Pair that with its legacy of stunning and spacious resort properties and Tucson is ideal for all types of meetings.

 Like its most famous flora, Tucson shines brightly in the more than 300 days of sun it enjoys per year.
-A mix of natural beauty and modern-day amenities, planners will experience a destination that provides their attendees with unique cultural experiences.
+With a mix of natural beauty and modern-day amenities, planners will experience a destination that provides their attendees with unique cultural experiences.
 Named by UNESCO as the First City In The US For Gastronomy, Tucson is known for its food scene.
 Many chefs cook with indigenous ingredients that have been used in the Sonoran Desert for hundreds of years.

-Tucson stands ready to emerge as the go-to destination for events as the world anxiously awaits a chance to fully re-open.
-Many of the current demands and expectations—vast outdoor spaces, wellness-minded venues, unrivaled cuisine, etc.—have been a part of Tucson’s daily life for years, or more accurately, decades.
-They don’t have to retrofit anything.
-Instead, they’ve added.
-They now have a thriving revitalized downtown with 800 new hotel rooms near the convention center that’s become a business hub for all kinds of meetings.
+Tucson is the go-to destination for events.
+Many of the current demands and expectations—vast outdoor spaces, wellness-minded venues, unrivaled cuisine, etc.—have been a part of Tucson’s daily life for years.
+Including a thriving revitalized downtown with 800 new hotel rooms near the convention center that’s become a business hub for all kinds of meetings.

-Home to a glorious national park that borders the city on two sides, including the saguaro’s namesake sanctuary, this desert city has built upon what Mother Nature provides.
-Many of Tucson’s traditional meeting spaces include stunning outdoor or flexible indoor-outdoor spaces to get a breath of fresh air, a new perspective and a change of scenery.
-Doesn’t that sound good after the past year?
+Home to Saguaro National Parks (East and West) that border the city on two sides, this desert city has built upon the sheer beauty of the Sonoran Desert.
+Many of Tucson’s traditional meeting spaces include stunning outdoor or flexible indoor-outdoor spaces which allow a new perspective and a change of scenery.

 Big Upside Downtown

 Tucson’s beautiful mountains and deserts are impressive, however, its charming downtown offers an intimate setting to enjoy great food & drink, and entertainment day or night.
 Giving meeting attendees the best of both worlds.
-Indeed, downtown Tucson is a vibrant hub with myriad properties and new options available for medical conferences, business gatherings, board meetings, government training seminars and other events.
+Indeed, downtown Tucson is a vibrant hub with myriad properties and new options available for medical conferences, business gatherings, board meetings, government training seminars, and other events.

 Tucson Convention Center, complete with 250,000 square feet of meeting space, has received $45 million worth of upgrades.
 Matching that is a plethora of lodging options adding 800 new rooms:

-DoubleTree by Hilton is scheduled to open at the center’s south parking lot in February 2021.
+DoubleTree by Hilton recently opened at the center’s south parking lot in February 2021.
 The 170-hotel is six stories and has direct access to the convention center.

-The dual-branded Home2Suites/Hampton Inn is adding 200 combined rooms minutes from the convention center in July 2021.
+The dual-branded Home2Suites/Hampton Inn added 200 combined rooms minutes from the convention center in July 2021.

 The Tuxon, a 112-room hotel near Sentinel Peak, is the state’s first property to be part of Marriott’s Design Hotels brand.
 Its scenic décor is almost as breathtaking as Tucson’s natural landmarks.

-Many meetings, conventions and trade shows are going to start with Tucson Convention Center—for good reason.
+Many meetings, conventions, and trade shows are going to start with the Tucson Convention Center—for good reason.
 But gatherings don’t and should not end there.
-Why waste all that sun?
+Why waste all that glorious sunshine?

-With a greater emphasis being placed on outdoor venues, Tucson provides the ideal climate to groups warming to a return to in-person events.
+With a greater emphasis being placed on outdoor venues, Tucson provides the ideal climate for groups wanting to rejuvenate in the great outdoors.

-Saguaro National Park practically begs for a visit, as it is accessible on the eastern and western sides of the city.
-Planners can schedule a walking meeting or offer pre- or post-meeting excursions to allow attendees to marvel at cacti that tower over people.
-Considering some of the namesake cacti live for centuries, what better setting to encourage groups to make a lasting impact than this backdrop?
+Saguaro National Park is a must-see and is accessible on the eastern and western sides of the city.
+Planners can schedule guided hiking tour excursions to allow attendees to marvel at cacti that tower over the desert landscape.
+Considering some of these cacti live for centuries, what better setting to encourage your attendees to contemplate the vast Sonoran Desert.

-If a planner wants to make a day of it near the Saguaro, he or she can utilize the nearby Arizona-Sonora Desert Museum.
-This venue is popular with weddings, and the same reasons couples say “I do” to the facility is why planners will fall in love with it.
+If a planner wants to make a day of it near the National Park, he or she can utilize the nearby Arizona-Sonora Desert Museum.
+This popular venue is the second most visited attraction in Arizona.
+Second only to the Grand Canyon.
 The museum has a conference center with a theater that can hold 265.
 There’s also the stunning Green Room with floor-to-ceiling glass view views of the Tucson Mountains and desert landscape.
 It holds 220 for an indoor/outdoor seated dinner and 300 for an indoor/outdoor standing reception.
 Outdoor plazas, terraces, gardens and even an on-site aquarium all provide additional spaces throughout the property to get creative with your meeting or event plans and learn more about this remarkable desert from educators on property.

 Planners could stage events for years at Tanque Verde Ranch and not duplicate the agenda.
 Schedule a least one day at this dude ranch in the Rincon Mountains between both national parks.
 The meeting spaces are impressive, but the teambuilding activities can hardly be matched.
-Attendees can saddle up for a breakfast trail ride or to herd cattle.
-Jeep rallies, dancing lessons, margarita/salsa making classes, stargazing and fishing are among the other options.
-Large groups will enjoy a campfire BBQ cookout, a Wild, Wild West show or casino night.
+Attendees can saddle up for a breakfast trail ride or herd cattle.
+Jeep rallies, dancing lessons, margarita/salsa-making classes, stargazing, and fishing are among the other options.
+Large groups will enjoy a campfire BBQ cookout, a Wild, Wild West show, or casino night.
 And if your looking for a showstopper for your offsite event, consider their venue The Barn.

 The surrounding mountains make Tucson Botanical Gardens a bit of a secret gem.
-If a trip to the desert isn’t possible, the gardens are the next-best thing with its dazzling array of cacti and wildflowers, to say nothing of the butterfly and coyote exhibits.
-The 5.5-acre site is 15 minutes from the convention center, making it an ideal location for an off-site reception that can be held indoor or alfresco.
+If a trip to the outskirts of town isn’t possible, the midtown gardens are the next-best thing with their dazzling array of cacti and wildflowers, to say nothing of the butterfly and rotating art exhibits.
+The 5.5-acre site is 15 minutes from the convention center, making it an ideal location for an off-site reception that can be held indoors or alfresco.

 Recognizing Tucson’s way of life matched its brand, Miraval launched its flagship location here in 1995.
 A stay in this resort and spa is centered on finding balance.
 The venue cuts through modern trends to the essence of wellness.
-Teambuilding activities include crossing a desert tightrope and a journey into the importance of bees.
+Teambuilding activities include crossing a desert tightrope and Challenge Course.
 Wellness-centric events can make their base at the resort.
 Larger conferences can visit the property to provide attendees inspiration for ways to take care of themselves.

-Canyon Ranch Tucson is an all-exclusive resort that regularly hosts corporate retreats, incentives, teambuilding, executive training and other exclusive small meetings.
-Staff customizes experiences, highlighting stress reduction techniques, cooking classes, yoga exercises and more.
-The 80,000-sq.-ft. spa and fitness complex, and indoor and outdoor pools, ropes course and golf opportunities make this is true desert oasis.
+Canyon Ranch Tucson is an all-exclusive resort that regularly hosts corporate retreats, incentives, teambuilding, executive training, and other exclusive small meetings.
+The staff will customize experiences, highlighting stress reduction techniques, cooking classes, yoga exercises, and more.
+The 80,000-sq.-ft. spa and fitness complex and indoor and outdoor pools, ropes course and golf opportunities make this a true desert oasis.

 Tucson Makes It Worth It

-As if the desert surroundings and new meeting facilities are not worth a trip to Tucson, the CVB has installed several incentives for planners to bring their meeting here.
+As if the desert surroundings and new meeting facilities are not worth a trip to Tucson, Visit Tucson has installed several incentives for planners to bring their meetings here.

-And knowing there is no better way to experience Tucson than in-person, Visit Tucson offer the “You Fly, We Buy” program in which the CVB pays for airfare, transportation and accommodations for a customized site visit.
+And knowing there is no better way to experience Tucson than in-person, Visit Tucson offers the “You Fly, We Buy” program in which they pay for airfare, transportation, and accommodations for a customized site inspection.